MaxV6ft4/bikesharing/README.md

 # NYC Bikesharing Report

 ## Overview
-In this project I created a story on Tableau Public that reports specifically on the trip data.
-Within the story are multiple visualizations, comparing types of users by gender, durations of bike trips by gender, and the most popular times to checkout a bike, to name a few.
-To create the visualizations I used line graphs, heatmaps, bar graphs and a map of New York's five boroughs to plot which one contained the most bike sharers.
+In this project I created a story on Tableau Public that contains multiple visualizations specifically adhering to trip-related data.
+I compared types of users by gender, durations of bike trips by gender, and the most popular times to checkout a bike, to name a few.
+To create the visualizations I used line graphs, heatmaps, bar graphs, as well as a map of New York's five boroughs to see which one contained the most bike sharers.

 ## Results